-3. DESCRIPTION OF THE GENETIC MODIFICATION
+DESCRIPTION OF THE GENETIC MODIFICATION

-3.1 Method used in the genetic modification
+Method used in the genetic modification

 The new gene was introduced into the cotton plant (Gossypium hirsutum L, Coker 312 var.), by Agrobacterium mediated transformation (Zambryski, 1992).
-This is achieved using a plasmid vector (pGSV71), which allow specific genes, integrated into the Agrobacterium T-DNA between regions known as the left and right borders, to be transferred to the plant.
-In this application, one plasmid carrying the required genes was used to generate line LL25.
+This is achieved using a plasmid vector (pGSV71), which allows specific genes, integrated into the Agrobacterium T-DNA between regions known as the left and right borders, to be transferred to the plant.
+In this application, one plasmid carrying the required gene was used to generate line LL25.